chardayneal/calculator/README.md

 ## Getting Started

-- Make sure you have the Xcode version 14.0 or above installed on your computer
+- Make sure you have the proper VSCode version installed on your computer

-- Download the OrderApp project files from the repository
+- Download the Calculator project files from the repository

-- Open the project files in Xcode
+- Open the project files in VSCode

 - Review code and make sure you understand what it does

 - Run active scheme

-You should see the application run on simulated device or hardware device of your choosing.
-Navigating between controllers should be fairly easy.
+You should see the application run on web server of your choosing.
 If you have any issues or need help, feel free to contact me for assistance.